ethereum/ethereum-org-website/src/content/eth2/get-involved/staking-community-grants/index.md

 - Work in progress.
 - Fleshed out project.

-<ButtonLink to="#">Submit proposal</ButtonLink>
+<ButtonLink to="https://ethereumfoundation.typeform.com/to/SqN5shuA">Submit proposal</ButtonLink>

 Grants are decided on a case-by-case basis and you may enter more than one proposal!
 So long as each proposal is unique and meets <a href="#requirements">the requirements</a>.

 ### Deadline {#deadline}

-The deadline for proposals is any time the day of Tuesday, December 22, 2020.
+The deadline for proposals is any time the day of <b>Tuesday, December 22, 2020</b>.
 We will follow-up with you about your submission by email.

 ### Requirements {#requirements}

-- Proposals must be in English
+- Proposals must be in English.
-- Work must open source
+- Work must open source with a free and permissive license.
-- If published work, it must be accessible by a url
+- If published work, it must be accessible by a url.

 ### Selection criteria {#selection-criteria}